Relocate to Sweden

 - Your family can get a residence permit when you work here.

-- In Sweden new thinking and innovation are stimulated.
+- Sweden promotes new thinking and innovation.

 - Discrimination is prohibited.
 This applies to employers, employees and applicants for a job.